Mastering TipKit: Advanced

 https://cdn.fatbobman.com/tipkit-status-stream-demo_2023-10-18_15.57.18.2023-10-18%2015_59_07.gif

 TipKit also provides two properties for Tip, status and shouldDisplay.
-Considering that the status of Tip may change frequently and these two properties do not have a good way of observation, it is not recommended to rely solely on these two properties to determine the current status of Tip.
+Considering that the status of a Tip can change frequently, and these two properties do not provide a good way to observe, it is not recommended to rely entirely on these two properties to judge the current status of a Tip.

-Once developers have mastered the way of observing Tip states, they can easily display any form and style of Tip views in the application.
+Once developers understand how to observe the status of a Tip, they can easily display any form and style of prompt views in their applications based on that status.

 Swift